 - Increased bone strength, if the exercise includes weight-bearing exercises, such as jogging or lifting weights.

 Talk to your doctor before you start being active.
-This is very important if you have been diagnosed with coronary artery disease; you haven't been active for a long time; or you have other heart, lung, or metabolic diseases, such as diabetes.
+This is very important if you have been diagnosed with coronary artery disease, you haven't been active for a long time, or you have other heart, lung, or metabolic diseases, such as diabetes.

 Your doctor can help you choose activities that will help your heart and are safe for you.

-Many activities are heart-healthy
+Many options for activities